 Publication Ethics and Malpractice Statement- Asia Pacific Journal of Health Management

-The Asia Pacific Journal of Health Management (APJHM) is a peer reviewed journal for managers of organisations offering health and aged care services.
-It was launched as the official journal of the Australasian College of Health Service Management (ACHSM), a professional college of health service managers, in 2006.
-The details of the ownership and management of the journal can be found at Australasian College of Health Service Management .
+The Asia Pacific Journal of Health Management (APJHM) is a peer-reviewed journal for managers of organisations offering health and aged care services.
+It was launched as the official journal of the Australasian College of Health Service Management in 2006.
+It is currently published as a collaboration between ACHSM and the Society for Health Administration Programs in Education (SHAPE), following a Memorandum of Understanding signed in July 2019.

 Aims and Scope